Linda Calvey: Personal life

 Calvey has been married three times.
 Her first husband, Mickey Calvey, was an armed robber who died after being shot by police during a botched robbery on 9 December 1978.
-She was then briefly married to Danny Reece, the hitman she had originally hired to kill Ronnie Cook.
+She was then briefly married to Danny Reece, the hitman she allegedly hired to kill Ronnie Cook, although Calvey has always denied it.
 Their marriage took place at HM Prison Durham.
 Her third marriage, to millionaire George Caesar, occurred in Dymchurch on 4 April 2009.
 He died in September 2015.

 Calvey has two children with her first husband Mickey Calvey named Neil and Melanie, as well as several grandchildren and great-grandchildren.